- Life & Money

 As it is, investing includes a lot of uncertainty.
-You could make a lot of money with your investments, but you could also lose money — a prospect so intimidating that many of us don’t invest at all.
-A recent study found that more than half of Americans don't own any stock or stock-based investments — and among those who don’t, one in five cited "lack of investing know-how" as the reason.
+You could make a lot of money with your investments, but you could also lose money — a prospect that can be intimidating

-Whether or not you’re in that group, smart investing really comes down to having a strong strategy, and a smart investing strategy typically has the following five characteristics.
+Whether or not you’re intimidated, or just don’t know where to start, smart investing really comes down to having a strong strategy, and a smart investing strategy typically has the following five characteristics.